 On February 17, 2023, the TJPA Executive Director formally submitted TJPA's requests to the FTA for approval to Enter Engineering and to conduct the New Starts Project Rating.
 On August 14, 2023, TJPA submitted updated documentation and a revised rating package to the FTA.
+The PMOC completed its comprehensive scope, cost, schedule, and risk review in August 2023, and subsequently submitted its Readiness for Entry to Engineering Review report in October 2023 concluding that TJPA has adequately demonstrated substantial compliance with all the OP51 technical requirements at Entry to Engineering.
 The FTA notified TJPA on May 3, 2024 that the Transbay DTX Project had been approved to enter the New Starts Engineering phase.
-Recognizing the challenges to secure the local funding match, TJPA moved the target date for the FFGA out 27 months.
-The Project now expects to receive a Full Funding Grant Agreement (FFGA) in 2027 and initiate revenue service in 2032.
+Recognizing the challenges to secure the local funding match, during July 2024 TJPA moved the target date for the FFGA out 27 months.
+The Project now expects to receive a Full Funding Grant Agreement (FFGA) in 2027 and initiate revenue service in 2034.